ZaidMohammad38/wispr-clone/README.md

 4. Speak and click **Stop Recording**
 5. View the transcribed output

-Note: Due to assignment time constraints and security best practices, real-time Deepgram integration was not added.
+## Speech-to-Text Status
+This project currently uses a mock transcription to simulate speech-to-text functionality.

+Real-time Speech-to-Text APIs (such as Deepgram) were not integrated to keep the project self-contained and avoid exposing API keys in a public repository, while still demonstrating the complete recording flow.

 ## Future Improvements
-- Integrate real Speech-to-Text API (Whisper, Web Speech API)
+- Integrate real Speech-to-Text API (Deepgram, Whisper, Web Speech API)
 - Backend support using Tauri / Node.js
 - Audio file upload support

 ---
 Assignment completed as a functional frontend prototype.